dell/csm-docs/content/docs/observability/deployment/helm.md

     `helm install karavi-observability dell/karavi-observability -n [CSM_NAMESPACE] -f myvalues.yaml`

+    __Note:__
+    - The default `values.yaml` is configured to deploy the CSM for Observability Topology service on install.
+    - If CSM for Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in your values file for CSM Observability.

     Alternatively, you can specify each parameter using the '--set key=value[,key=value]' and/or '--set-file key=value[,key=value] arguments to 'helm install'.
 For example:

     ```console